 Bamboo shoots called as kirlu in konkani is a favourite among konkanis.
 We prepare a wide variety of dishes using fresh and pickled tender bamboo shoots.

-Yummy, deep fried, spiced potato dumplings are called as batate ambade in kannada & konkani.
+Yummy, deep fried, spicy potato dumplings are called as batate ambade in kannada & konkani.
 A perfect tea time snack for a rainy or a sunny day.

 A variety of veggies are coated with gram flour batter and deep fried to make yummy fritters/bajo/baje/pakora's/bajji/bonda.
 They are a perfect tea time snack.